 Marketing has always been about pushing products, and service has been about solving problems, but that’s an outdated outlook.
 Today, we have to approach things from a customer perspective.
 We can only create an excellent experience when we understand what’s going on with each specific individual – their context – and align our approach.

 Context-savvy companies often use a next-best action approach to engagement – which rapidly shifts between selling, serving, retaining, collecting, negotiating, etc., based on what best serves the relationship.
 For example, if a customer is angry, next-best action ensures you don’t try to sell them something on any channel – they likely won’t respond, and you’ll just seem tone-deaf.
-But when they’re in the market for a new product, next-best action guarantees you don’t miss a great chance to upsell just because the customer is interacting in a traditional service channel, like the call-center.
+But when they’re in the market for a new product, next-best action guarantees you don’t miss a great chance to upsell just because the customer is interacting in a traditional service channel, like the call center.
 It’s a constant balancing act, wherever and whenever the customer touches your brand.

-People tend to understand next-best action at a high-level, but not how it works behind the scenes.
+People tend to understand next-best action at a high level, but not how it works behind the scenes.
 What happens is an organization builds strategies to control how they interact with customers in certain situations, like retention, sales, service, risk, etc. Each strategy has options you could use in those situations, like when it’s time to sell, there may be 50 offers you could present to a customer.
 Or when a customer is at risk of churn, there might be 25 types of incentives you might use to keep them from leaving.

-When the times comes to interact with that person, each potential option gets scored for propensity (p) and value (v).
+When the time comes to interact with that person, each potential option gets scored for propensity (p) and value (v).
 For propensity, you use predictive models to calculate how likely a customer is to accept what you present.
 For value, you calculate how much that action is worth for your company, financially.
 After those are factored together (p*v), the highest “score” wins – that’s what’s best for both parties, and what you present to the customer.
 That’s your next-best action.

 Customers obviously have preferences and are more likely to do things in certain channels, and those channels cost different amounts to support.
 We need to respect and embrace that if we want to provide a great experience while still optimizing profit margins.
 Many organizations will use multiple propensity models for each action (one for each combination of offer and channel) to account for individual preferences.
 They also leverage value models that factor in channel constraints, like cost-to-serve.

-If a customer is most likely to accept an offer via direct mail, but not when it’s presented by email, call-center, or a website, that’s figured into the next-best action.
+If a customer is most likely to accept an offer via direct mail, but not when it’s presented by email, call center, or a website, that’s figured into the next-best action.
 They’ll only see that offer or action presented in channels where it’s relevant so it won’t clutter their experience when it isn’t.

 Companies often try to bite off more than they can chew and make sweeping changes all at once, which is often a recipe for disaster.
 Instead, I’d recommend building in proactive, personalized next-best actions one channel or use-case at a time.
 This allows you to iterate through problems at a smaller scale, build momentum, and earn the right to expand your approach by showcasing results.